There are 4 Companies in Nigeria

 that provide Bookkeeping Services!

-Nigeria’s ICT sector was worth an estimated $5.48 billion in 2017, constituting 31.7% growth from 2016.
-The telecommunications segment makes up the vast majority of this at around $3.2 billion.
+Nigeria’s ICT sector contributed 19.78% to the country’s GDP in 2024.
+The telecommunications segment accounts for the vast majority of this, at around $7.6 billion.
 Other important contributors are broadcasting, data center services, cloud, IT, and BPO.
+Nigeria’s combination of relatively stable governance, strategic location, and young and innovative population has made it an attractive destination for multinational companies.

 Discover Top IT Companies in Nigeria specialized in Bookkeeping and other related services.
 Find the best IT service providers for your projects.